33 High-Protein Dinners

 - Heat olive oil in a large skillet or wok over medium-high heat.

-- Add beef and cook for 2-3 minutes, until just browned—remove and set aside.
+- Add beef and cook for 2-3 minutes, until just browned, then remove and set aside.

 - Toss in broccoli, bell pepper, snap peas, garlic, and ginger; stir-fry for 3-4 minutes until veggies are crisp-tender.